BenTheCloudGuy/introduction-to-terraform/README.md

 ## Getting Started
-* Clone this repo to your own GitHub Account
+* Fork this repo to your own GitHub Account
 * Execute DevContainer
 * A pre-completed set of demos are located in Demos directory that we will be working through.